dbarowy/stochastic-parody/README.md

 * from the project level (the code/Stochastic-Parody/ directory) call dotnet run <input.song>
 * both of these offer an optional second argument that  if set to v or verbose will display the interworkings of the translation

+The output of the program will be a printed out parody according to the specifcations of your program

+You can save your song to a file by redirecting the stdout as such: dotnet run infile.song > outfile

 We also provide a test suite for the project located at code/Stochastic-Parody-Tests/ that can be run by calling dotnet test